Online video has become an efficient power tool for business, and as with any tool, serious injury can result if not handled carefully.

 2. Focus on content.
 Determine what visual elements will help communicate your message.
 Graphics similar to PowerPoint slides are helpful.
 Besides an on camera speaker, close-up images of items being discussed can offer clarity.
 Photos can be integrated with video.
 To present a meeting or event through online video, consider how you’ll capture the key elements using one or more cameras.

 3. Think in segments.
 If you have multiple products, services or points to highlight, single short videos about each one may be easier for viewers to appreciate compared to one long video.

 4. Keep it short.
 Effective online videos should be brief, often under two minutes.
-Some websites including YouTube limit videos to 10 minutes.
 Plan for ways to keep your video short.
 For longer presentations, consider breaking your video into separate segments at logical points.